 - What type of vocabulary is normally used?

 - Casual?
 Formal?
-Recognize the situation and environment.
+Recognize and adapt to the situation and environment.

 Tip 3: Your Design Choices Matter

-Playful?
-Serious?
-The chatbot carries a personality and most of it depends on colours, fonts, and overall design decisions.
+Playful or serious?
+The chatbot carries a personality depending on colours, fonts, and overall design decisions.

 Using brighter colours can emulate a more playful personality, whereas, straight lines and more neutral softer tones can be more serious.
-Understand what the personality is and extend it to the appearance of your chatbot, make sure the style remains cohesive.
+Understand what the personality of your brand is and extend it to the appearance of your chatbot – make sure the style remains cohesive.

 Tip 4: Use Animations

 Using animations can help avoid errors and promote more consistency.
-Use of animations can help user indicate that there is something in progress.
+The use of animations can help users indicate that there is something in progress.
 This demonstrates clear communication between the user and the bot.
 Clear communication prevents users from assuming that the system doesn’t work.
-It help avert users from mistrusting the site and business overall.
+It helps avert users from mistrusting the site and business overall.

 TIP 5: Prepare for Errors